top of page

 Inclusivity within the drag community

-Even though the population of LGBTQ individuals in South Carolina is limited, the drag community is tight-knit.
+Even though the population of LGBTQ individuals in South Carolina is relatively small, the drag community is tight-knit.
 But it can take some time to become accepted, as Shesha Mansion learned.

 “The community was not very accepting of me when I started out,” Shesha Mansion said. “[Now] there's wide diversity here, you can find people from all walks of life.”